felicitywang/TFMTL/expts/README.md

 - run `scripts/write_tfrecords_test.py` to write TFRecord file for the data to test
     - e.g. `python ../scripts/write_tfrecords_test.py test_json_dir tfrecord_dir vocab_dir args_test_json_path` where `test_json_dir` is the directory with the test json.gz file, `tfrecord_dir` is the directory to put in the TFRecord file, `vocab_dir` is the directory of the vocabulary used in the model you're going to use(e.g. in `data/tf/merged/xxx/`), adn `args_test_json_path` is the path to the json config file for the extra test data
 - test the model following instructions in step 3, changing dataset path to the path where you write the extra test data
+- similar to the predict mode, when testing some extra dataset other than the datasets used to train the model(e.g. testing `TGts` with the model trained with `SWts` and `LMRD`), the `--datasets DATASET` argument refers to which part of the trained model to use; the real data are passed with `--dataset_paths`(e.g. in this example, the arguments should be `--dataset SWts --dataset_paths path_to_TGts_data`, meaning you're using the SWts' part of the model to evaluate TGts' test data)

 ## Arguments to generate TFRecord files